Is it better to stay at the Four Seasons or the Breakers?

 One of the pool-side restaurants at the Breakers.
 The view of the ocean is beautiful but the beach is very narrow.

-• More hustle and bustle.
+More hustle and bustle.
 It is a huge hotel with many private events.
 On the way to the pool areas, you will often pass huge trucks unloading party furniture and paraphernalia and forklifts carrying materials.
-(On the days there are no events it is serene and lovely out here.)
+(On the days there are no events, it is serene and lovely out there.)

-• Multiple pools and restaurants overlooking the pool and ocean.
+Multiple pools and restaurants overlooking the pool and ocean.
 There are nice cabanas, and it’s pretty to walk in that area.
 If your family is loud or your kids play Marco Polo in the pool, you will feel more comfortable here.
 The pool at the Four Seasons is small.
-All it takes is a few kids playing Marco Polo or a loud group having a loud conversation for the peaceful ambiance be ruined.
-Most of the time, people sit quietly by the pool, and it is lovely.
+All it takes is a few kids playing Marco Polo or a loud group having a loud conversation for the peaceful ambiance to be ruined.

 The wait staff by the Four Seasons pool sometimes rolled its eyes at customers’ requests.
-And after a few stays, I had the sense that palms were greased here.
-I started referring to the practice as “Palm Grease.”
+And after a few stays, I had the sense that palms were greased there and certain customers were definitely given preference.
 Here are two classic examples of what we experienced.

-1. They reserve pool chairs but only for certain guests.
-One day, We asked to reserve chairs by the pool and were told, “We don’t reserve chairs.”
+One day, we wanted to put towels on some chairs by the pool and then go have breakfast.
+We were told, “We don’t reserve chairs.”

 Okay.
 That was fine.

-We went to sit down at empty loungers and were told, “You can’t sit there because those chairs are reserved for Mr. C____.”
+We had breakfast, came back, and went to sit down at some empty chairs by the pool.
+There were no towels or personal belongings onthem.
+Yet, we were told, “You can’t sit there because those chairs are reserved for Mr. C____.”

 ??????

-2. Another time, my husband called a car to take him to a meeting some distance away.
+Another time, my husband called a car to take him to a meeting some distance away.
 He waited and waited and the guy at the door told him to take a black car that was parked there.
 (It was a car that the hotel used to give guests a ride.)
-My husband did.
+My husband got in the car and was driven away.
 Ten minutes later, the driver got a call from the hotel.
 The person on the line was furious that he had left the Four Seasons and told him to return.
 The driver argued that he had a passenger but was told, “You have to come back. ”He made a u-turn and began driving back.
-My husband told him to pull over, got out, and called for a car service.
+My husband told him to pull over, got out, and standing in no man’s land on the side of a busy road called for a car service.

 SWEAR TO GOD.
 TRUE STORY.